School was never a building.

 A global association of worldschooling educators, families, and programs — governed by members, resourced by outcomes, accountable to the children at its center.
 DAO-structured community treasury supporting scholars who cannot otherwise access network resources.

 If you are doing this work — if you are building something outside the walls, connecting learners to their own brilliance, designing education that refuses to confine — we want to find you.
-The ERA member directory opens in 2026.
-In the meantime, we are actively scouting.
+We are actively scouting.
 If you are an educator, mentor, program director, worldschooling family, or community organization doing this kind of work, reach out.

 Worldschooling teachers, alternative educators, homeschool co-op leaders, curriculum designers — you belong in this network.